-The contingent consideration arrangement requires the Group to pay the former owners of Midwinter Holdings (NSW) Pty Ltd and FinoComp Holdings Pty Ltd for the financial years ending 30 June 2020, 30 June 2021 and 30 June 2022, up to a maximum undiscounted amount of \$5 million and \$3.5 million respectively.
-There is no minimum amount payable.
+The contingent consideration arrangement requires the Group to pay the former owners of Delta Financial Systems Limited for the financial years ending 30 June 2021 and 30 June 2022 up to a maximum undiscounted amount of £8.5 million (\$15.7 million).

-As of 30 June 2020, the fair value of the contingent consideration arrangement of \$4.3 million for Midwinter and \$3.0 million for FinoComp was estimated by calculating the present value of the future expected cash flows.
-The estimates are based on a discount rate of 13.9% for both Midwinter and FinoComp.
-The total interest expense related to the liability accretion amounts to \$354 thousand (Refer to Note 4).
+As of 30 June 2021, the fair value of the contingent consideration of \$14.8 million (£8.0 million) was estimated by calculating the present value of the future expected cash flows.
+The discount rate of 12.5% was used for this calculation.
+The total interest expense related to the liability accretion amounts to \$910 thousand.